Social media use by businesses: Social authority

 Social media marketing becomes effective through a process called "building social authority".
 One of the foundation concepts in social media has become that you cannot completely control your message through social media but rather you can simply begin to participate in the "conversation" expecting that you can achieve a significant influence in that conversation.
 However, this conversation participation must be cleverly executed because although people are resistant to marketing in general, they are even more resistant to direct or overt marketing through social media platforms.
 This may seem counterintuitive but it is the main reason building social authority with credibility is so important.
 A marketer can generally not expect people to be receptive to a marketing message in and of itself.
 In the Edelman Trust Barometer report in 2008, the majority (58%) of the respondents reported they most trusted company or product information coming from "people like me" inferred to be information from someone they trusted.
 In the 2010 Trust Report, the majority switched to 64% preferring their information from industry experts and academics.
 According to Inc. Technology's Brent Leary, "This loss of trust, and the accompanying turn towards experts and authorities, seems to be coinciding with the rise of social media and networks."

-Market Research
+Market research

-Social Media has had a significant impact on businesses in terms of market research.
+Social media has had a significant impact on businesses in terms of market research.
 As a result of the changes in consumer communication habits, due to the rise in the use of social media platforms, traditional research methods have become less effective.
 Long established methods such as telephone and email conversations, used by businesses have begun to decline in terms of quality and ability to reach customers when attempting to gain opinions and insights.
 However, this has had many positive implications.
 New and innovative market research methods have been formed in replacement which better suit the preferences of the modern consumer.

-More outdated market research methods such as focus groups and surveys have the disadvantage of being very time-consuming and expensive.
-However social media offers a new accessible method which has limited costs when attempting to communicate and gage the opinions of a target market.
-When making a potential purchase, customers will often turn to social media for more information and advice from brands and other customers.
-Therefore, this makes social media essential for many people when making decisions.
-Facebook and Twitter provide the opportunity for customers to interact and find out more information on products and services while simultaneously providing market research material.
-These interactions create lasting relationships between consumers and brands.
-From this communication, viewpoints and queries can be used to understand a target market better.
-Using social media as a tool when conducting market research helps create research strategies that can facilitate efficient and powerful results to improve business operations.